mbentley/docker-omada-controller/README.md

 * `4.2-arm64` - Omada Controller 4.2.x (currently 4.2.11)
 * `4.1-arm64` - Omada Controller 4.1.x (currently 4.1.5)
 * `3.2-arm64` - Omada Controller 3.2.x (currently 3.2.14)

+## Archived Tags

+These images are still published on Docker Hub but are no longer regularly updated due to the controller software no longer being updated.  **Use with extreme caution as these images are likely to contain unpatched security vulnerabilities!**

+* `3.1` - Omada Controller 3.1.x (currently 3.1.13)
+* `3.0` - Omada Controller 3.0.x (currently 3.0.5)

 ## Issues